abeginnDev/RenameVsProjekts/README.md

 - **Replace Content in Files:** Searches for and replaces specified old content with new content in all files, excluding those in `Resources` folders.
 - **Rename Files:** Renames files by replacing specified old content with new content in the filenames, excluding those in `Resources` folders.
 - **Rename Folders:** Renames folders by replacing specified old content with new content in the folder names, excluding those in `Resources` folders.
+- **Remove Source Control Bindings:** Removes Team Foundation Version Control (TFVC) bindings from solution files and deletes related source control files (`.vspscc` and `.vssscc`).

 ## Prerequisites

-Before running the script, you need to set up your PowerShell environment to allow script execution and ensure you run the script with administrative privileges.
+Before running the scripts, you need to set up your PowerShell environment to allow script execution and ensure you run the script with administrative privileges.

 ### 1. Enable Script Execution